 3. Cost-effectiveness: Some marketers think public relations and social media marketing are more cost-effective than SEO.

-Paid search results
+Paid search results are taking up space

 Google’s SGE

 For example, suppose you were to ask, “What kind of car should I buy if I’m moving to Vermont?”
-At the top of the results page, SGE would give you a complete answer to your question, including details about the kinds of vehicles you should consider and reasons why they would do well in Vermont.
+At the top of the results page, SGE will give you a complete answer to your question, including details about the kinds of vehicles you should consider and reasons why they would do well in Vermont.

 Organic SEO’s outlook for 2023

-Organic SEO’s outlook for 2025
+Organic SEO’s Outlook for 2025

-Changes to Google’s algorithm
+Changes to Google’s Knowledge Graph

 Content saturation

 Content saturation arises out of the abundance of content on the internet, making it challenging to create material that will differentiate you from the pack.
 A key factor in creating standout content is to focus on quality over quantity.
-While it may be tempting to produce as much content as possible to increase your online presence, the reality is that high-quality content is what will truly capture your audience’s attention and keep them coming back for more.
+While it may be tempting to produce as much content as possible to increase your online presence, the reality is that high-quality content will truly capture your audience’s attention and keep them coming back for more.

 Prioritizing a mobile-first strategy

-Finally, digital marketers needed to strategize for mobile-first, simply because users often favor searching on their personal devices instead of their computers.
+Finally, digital marketers need to strategize for mobile-first, simply because users often favor searching on their personal devices instead of their computers.
 At the end of 2022, for example, 59 percent of all website traffic was generated by mobile devices.

 As more and more people access the internet through their mobile devices, digital marketers need to ensure that their websites are optimized for mobile.
-This includes ensuring that their websites are responsive and have a mobile-friendly design.
+This includes ensuring that their sites are responsive and have a mobile-friendly design.

 The future of SEO